viraj2252/SentinelProbe/docs/wiki/index.md

 - [Testing Guidelines](contributing/testing.md)
 - [Pull Request Process](contributing/pull-requests.md)

+## Recent Updates

+We've added this new section to test our automatic wiki publishing workflow.
+Here are some recent updates to SentinelProbe:

+- Added comprehensive documentation for all core components
+- Implemented system requirements documentation
+- Set up automatic wiki publishing to GitHub
+- Improved code quality through enhanced testing

 ## Project Status

 SentinelProbe is currently in active development.
 See our [TODO list](../planning/TODO.md) for current development status and upcoming features.